 Daniel has been active his whole life.
 As a youth, he got involved with many of the typical city-league sports – soccer, baseball, flag football, swimming, and gymnastics

 During his teens, Daniel took a dark turn.
-He played drums in a hardcore-metal band, did poorly in school, experimented with illicit drugs, and was basically “off the leash” and out of control.
+He played drums in a hardcore-metal band, did poorly in school, and was basically “off the leash” and out of control.
 However, as luck would have it, he made it through, and in the process learned a lot about the darker side of himself, and others.

 In his early twenties, Daniel started to pull his life together.
 He realized that his current life trajectory wasn’t going to lead anywhere positive.
 In 1996, following a three-month motorcycle trip around the Southeast quadrant of the U.S., Daniel began his study of massage therapy and structural integration at the CORE Institute School of Massage Therapy and Structural Bodywork.
 Daniel also took up yoga, aikido, and Qi-gong.
 And later, Brazillian jiu-jitsu, Personal Defense Readiness, Target Focus Training, Pilates, weightlifting, and CrossFit.

 Today, Daniel focuses his time on his clients and his business, homeschooling his children, and continuing to learn and explore bodywork and movement.

 Daniel draws from his broad and in-depth study of the human body, along with his personal life experiences, in assisting his clients in facing their fears, overcoming obstacles, making better life choices, and ultimately becoming the best version of themselves possible.